 The College’s Division of Student Life saw these difficult scenarios coming.
 The week of the closure announcement, said Vice President for Student Life and Dean of Students Marcella Runell Hall, “it definitely felt like a tidal wave was coming toward us.”
 Suddenly, her team had to create systems, policies and practices to support students for a dawning era of distance learning.
 New solutions would have to address new travel, housing and technology needs.

-As it happened, Student Life had been planning to pilot an emergency fund for low-income students during the current spring semester.
+As it happened, Student Life had been planning to pilot an emergency fund for first generation and low income students during the current spring semester.
 The idea was to meet needs beyond the cost of attendance — unexpected medical costs, a winter coat, a laptop.
 The plan was to officially launch the fund in the fall.
 But the COVID-19 crisis dramatically accelerated everything.
 “We did a semester’s worth of work in about 24 hours,” Hall said.